Having the influenza vaccination will be a new requirement for visiting all aged care facilities in Australia from 1 May 2020

 As per the directive all suppliers, contractors, subcontractors, health practitioners, volunteers and other stakeholders seeking entry to aged care facilities must be vaccinated for influenza.
 This will be effective from 1 May 2020.

 This leaves a true dilemma for the managers of any Pets As Therapy program or any volunteer program.
 Knowing that a percentage of people receiving a vaccination can have serious and permanent health side effects, do managers have the right to ask volunteers to get vaccinated?
-Is this against human rights to expect it?
+Is it against human rights to insist on it?

-I personally got toxic shock from a vaccination 24 years ago.
-It made me bed-bound for 2-3 years and has caused a permanent health deficit.
+I personally acquired severe “toxic shock” from a vaccination 24 years ago.
+It had me bed-bound for 2-3 years and has caused a permanent health deficit.
 Therefore, I won’t be getting the fluvax and neither will I be asking any of our volunteers to get it.

 Our volunteers that usually have the flu vaccination will be assigned to aged care facilities whilst the others will be assigned to locations not requiring that control.